Organisation

 Research and Development Notes (R&D Notes) were an initiative of the Forest Research Branch in response to District staff requesting scientific information on issues of internal and/or community concern covering native forests and plantations.
 These 2–4-page fact sheets were produced at very short notice and were made widely available to staff and the community.
 They proved to be exceedingly popular.
 Many of the R&D Notes remain relevant to the present day.

-Research Activity was a series published by FCV in the mid 1970’s.
+Research Activity was a series published by FCV between 1969 and 1977.
 They provided an annual summary of the range of studies conducted during the year.
 Many of these studies were subsequently expanded and produced as Research Branch Reports or published in appropriate scientific journals.
 A notable feature of the annual editions was the relatively large group of scientists and technicians employed by FCV covering a wide range of disciplines (including environmental, silvicultural, genetics, insects, diseases, management and recreation).
-The Forewords to each Research Activity by Dr F Moulds, Chairman of FCV, are instructive, reflecting the serious consideration that FCV took to addressing community concerns about forest practices.
+The early Forewords to this series by Dr F Moulds, Chairman of FCV, are instructive, reflecting the serious consideration that FCV took to addressing community concerns about forest practices.

 Collectively, the suite of reports and publications demonstrate the commitment taken by FCV to forest research, including a significant focus on impacts of forest activities on a wide range of environmental values.